 These two methods are pretty straight forward and the buttons just use the corresponding methods in the BLEController class.

-Now call this methods in the onCreate() method.
-Also don't forget to disable the buttons in onCreate().
+Now call these methods in the onCreate() method.
+Also, don’t forget to disable the buttons in onCreate().

 In BLEControllerConnected() disable the Connect button and enable the Disconnect button.

 in BLEControllerDisconnected() enable the Connect button and disable the Disconnect button.

 Warning: these methods are not called from the UI thread, so you have to use runOnUiThread(…) e.g.: